zoeyzuo-se/apim-policy-transformer/CONTRIBUTING.md

 - Any relevant use cases or examples of where these changes would be useful

 License
-By contributing to apim-policy-transformer, you agree that your contributions will be licensed under the MIT License.
+By contributing to apim-policy-utils, you agree that your contributions will be licensed under the MIT License.